-[General] EncryptedPstFileName=<filename.pst>

-In any subsequent SSDM runs, the program will preserve the earlier PST files and automatically append a digit to the designated filename to differentiate it from previously migrated PSTs (filename_pst, filename_1.pst, filename_2.pst, etc.).
+[General] EncryptedPstFileName=<filename.pst> In any subsequent SSDM runs, the program preserves the earlier PST files and automatically appends a digit to the designated filename to differentiate it from previously migrated PST files (filename_pst, filename_1.pst, filename_2.pst, etc.).

-The default is [null], which effectively disables the feature so that encrypted messages are sent to the same PST files as all other (unencrypted) migrated items.
+The default is [null], which disables the feature so that encrypted messages are sent to the same PST files as all other (unencrypted) migrated items.

-Note that this feature is enabled only when all migrated items are directed to PSTs by:
+This feature is enabled only when all migrated items are directed to PST files by:

-'''

-[General]

-ServerMailDest=PST

-ArchiveDest=PST

-PABDest=PST
+[General] ServerMailDest=PST ArchiveDest=PST PABDest=PST

-'''

-If any of those item types is directed to a non-PST destination, the EncryptedPstFileSuffix parameter is ignored.
+If any of the item types are directed to a non-PST destination, the EncryptedPstFileSuffix parameter is ignored.